A Million Acres

 Recreation areas must be accessible to handicapped persons and bicycling facilities must be provided in conjunction with public roads.

 The 1979 Pinelands Protection Act envisioned that local governments will be primarily responsible for implementing the Plan.
 To attain that degree of local involvement and responsibility, the Act set forth a procedure under which county and municipal master plans and land use ordinances are made consistent with the Plan.
 While some of the Plan's provisions are mandatory, such as the density limitations and the requirement that growth areas accept development credits, many other aspects are intended to give municipalities resource management goals to work toward as they revise their land use regulations.
 The specific means chosen to meet those goals are open to negotiation between the Commission and the local government.
 If a municipality does not revise its plan and ordinances as required by the Pinelands Protection Act, the Commission is required by law to enforce the Plan's minimum standards verbatim.
 A municipality is able to exercise more flexibility in applying the Plan to local conditions by participating in the conformance process.
-At this time, all 7 counties and all but 1 of the 53 Pinelands Area municipalities have completed this plan and ordinance revision process.
+At this time, all 7 counties and all 53 Pinelands Area municipalities have completed this plan and ordinance revision process.